 Alternative 4 also proposes road raising for improving resiliency and vehicular access into and out of the neighborhoods.
 The western portion of Kimball Terrace would be relocated and maintained at a minimum elevation of 8.0 feet.
-This 1,600-linear-foot segment of Kimball Terrace would gradually increase in height from west to east to clear the coastal defense berm and floodwall at Ohio Creek, then return to existing grade near Thayer Street (Figure 7).
-Approximately 900 linear feet of Kimball Loop is raised in two areas where it crosses the coastal defense, as does eastern Kimball Terrace for approximately 1,200 linear feet.
-A final segment of road raising is proposed along approximately 1,000 linear feet of Westminster Avenue where the road crosses the eastern extend of the coastal defense, near Chesterfield Academy.
-All other transportation-related improvements for Alternative 4 match those identified in Alternative 3.
+This 1,600-linear-foot segment of Kimball Terrace would gradually increase in height from west to east to clear the coastal defense berm and floodwall at Ohio Creek (elevation 11 feet), then return to existing grade near Thayer Street (Figure 7).
+Raising the entire relocated road to an elevation of +11 is cost prohibitive.
+However, designing the road to a minimum elevation of 8.0 feet raises portions of the existing road by approximately 2 feet.
+Designing the road at elevation 8.0 feet, or greater, allows for ingress and egress during the current 1% Annual Exceedance Probability flood event.
+Approximately 900 linear feet of Kimball Loop would be raised in two areas where it would cross the coastal defense, as would eastern Kimball Terrace for approximately 1,200 linear feet.
+A final segment of road raising is proposed along approximately 1,000 linear feet of Westminster Avenue where the road would cross the eastern extend of the coastal defense near Chesterfield Academy.
+All other transportationrelated improvements for Alternative 4 match those identified in Alternative 3.